Kiosk mode vs. kiosk software: What’s the difference?

 - Store directories and maps at large retail shopping centers

-- Self-serve payment kiosks for purchasing products or renting items
+- Self-serve payment kiosks for purchasing products or services

-Kiosk Software is a category of MDM software which enables the enterprise to lock Android devices to kiosk mode configurations and apps.
-Kiosk Software streamlines the process of configuring Android smartphones, tablets, and other devices to serve as single purpose enterprise kiosk devices.
+Kiosk software is a category of products and services that enable enterprises to lock devices to kiosk mode configurations and apps at scale with enrollment, management, and monitoring capabilities.
+Kiosk software streamlines configuring Android smartphones, tablets, and other devices to serve as single-purpose enterprise kiosk devices.

 According to Capterra, Kiosk Software or Kiosk Lockdown Software is generally defined by: